dhayanesh/Multi-Image-Panorama/README.md

 # Multi-Image-Panorama
-Python code for creating Panorama of multiple images project!
+Python code for creating Panorama of multiple images!